Kiss of the Spider Woman (musical): Productions

 The US regional theater premier took place at Masquerade Theatre in Houston, TX in May 1999.
 Directed and choreographed by Jim Williams, the show featured scenic and lighting design by Amy Ross and music direction by Brandon Matthews.
 The cast included Gina Nepoli-Holmes as Aurora, L. Jay Meyer as Molina, Pablo Bracho as Valentine, Monica Rial as Molina's Mother, Jacqui Williams as Marta, Tim Wroble as Gabriel, and Todd Porter as The Warden.

 A 1996 touring version featured Chita Rivera again along with Juan Chioran as Molina and Dorian Harewood as Valentin.

 It opened in Buenos Aires, Argentina at the Lola Membrives Theatre on May 2, 1995.

 It opened in São Paulo, Brasil, in 2000, with Cláudia Raia and Miguel Falabella in the main roles.

 Vortex Theatre Company revived it off Broadway in New York City in 2007.

 A reduced production with a cast of 7 opened at The Darlinghust Theatre in Sydney, Australia on 13 July 2010.
 Directed and choreographed by Stephen Colyer and music directed by Craig Renshaw, the cast included Alexis Fishman (Aurora/Marta), James Lee (Molina), Frank Hansen (Valentin), Jennifer White (Molina's Mother), Wayne McDaniel (The Warden), Jim Williams (Estabon/Gabriel), and Matt Young (Marcos/Aurelio).

+The first major UK production in 34 years opened in April 2026 at the Leicester Curve as part of a mini UK tour.
+It starred Fabian Soto Pacheco as Molina (taking over from the originally announced Layton Williams who withdrew from the production; George Blagden as Valentin and Anna-Jane Casey as Aurora/The Spider Woman.
+This was a small scale production with a cast of only 11, directed by Paul Foster.
+The choreographer was Joanna Goodwin and costume design by the award winning Gabriella Slade.
+The production was nominated for Best Musical Production at the 2026 UK Theatre Awards.

+The New York City Center announced a revival production as part of its 2027 Encores! concert season, which will run from April 28th to May 9th.